Kirsten Storms Takes Leave Of Absence From ‘General Hospital’ Amid Health Rumors

 A post shared by Kirsten Storms (@kirstenstorms) on

 The reason behind Kirsten Storms leaving General Hospital will eventually be made public.
 She has never kept anything from her fans, just delayed letting the story out.
-This is likely an incredibly private matter and the decision to step out of a role on a soap opera is a big one.
-Thankfully, Storms will remain Maxie Jones and if and when a recast is made, she will be able to step back in and rock her story line when she is ready to return.
+This is likely an incredibly private matter, and the decision to step out of a role on a soap opera is a big one.
+Thankfully, Storms will remain Maxie Jones, and if and when a recast is made, she will be able to step back in and rock her storyline when she is ready to return.

 Given the health problems she has had in the past, fans have been sending her well-wishes across social media.
-General Hospital has a huge following and when something like this happens, they seem to really step it up.
-Kirsten Storms has been able to fight some major battles before and whatever is plaguing her now will get a good fight.
+General Hospital has a huge following, and when something like this happens, the fans seem to really step it up.
+Kirsten Storms has been able to fight some major battles before and whatever is plaguing her now will get a good thumping.

 [Featured Image by Frederick M. Brown/Getty Images]